AES+F by Egor Zaika for Wallpaper 2012

 Participated in conceptual architecture exhibitions in London, Paris, Venice.

 Was born in 1958, graduated from Moscow Architectural Institute (MARCHI) – State Academy in 1982.
-Lives and works in Moscow.
+Lives and works in Berlin and Moscow.

 Was occupied in conceptual architecture.
 The prizewinner of the OISTT competition «The Tour Theatre» in Stockholm.
 Participated in conceptual architecture exhibitions in Milan, Frankfurt-on-Main, Paris.